alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

-In this Exercise we want to extract the random component of our time Series.
+In this Exercise, we want to extract the random component of our time Series.

 You will use that data later to evaluate our model predictions.

-`train` and `test` as well as `seas_mod` are already available in your working environment.
+`train`, `test` and `seas_mod` are already available in your working environment.

 `@instructions`
 - Calculate the random component of the train dataset and assign it to `train_rndm`